Craft Coffee Spot reviews all products independently. When you buy via the links on our site, we may earn an affiliate commission at no cost to you.

 When making pour over coffee, make sure you evenly wet the coffee grounds and keep them saturated at all times.
 This maximizes the extraction of flavor.

-The second pouring method is the pulse pour, where you pour batches of hot water over the grounds.
-The pulse pour agitates the grounds and extracts more flavor from all the coffee grounds.
+- Pulse pour: do batches of hot water over the grounds.
+The pulse pour agitates the grounds and extracts more flavor from all the coffee grounds, because there is more turbulence in the grounds.
 This leads to a faster extraction and brew time.
-I recommend the pulse pour because it is easier and faster.

 How To Make Pour Over Coffee: Chemex Recipe